 NEW YORK ( TheStreet) -- I like to consider myself an armchair psychologist.
 In the chicken/egg taxonomy of this phenomenon, the years of trying to understand the markets made me this way, not the other way around.

+As you may know, there is an entire school of thought devoted to the irregularities and inefficiencies in the market known as behavioral finance.
+It's within this framework that I offer up the two charts below suggesting a striking degree of similarity between them.
 Source: Facset, Standard & Poors, JP Morgan, Gary Goldberg Financial Services The top one is Rubin's vase, named after the famous Danish psychologist Edgar Rubin.
 Looked at one way, it's a vase, looked at another, it's two faces.
 In the vernacular, this is known as an ambiguous or bi-stable form.